JustinMountain/ruby_programming/chess_v2/README.md

   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

 2021-08-27
+- Controller will initialize all 16 game pieces
+- Added player piece hash for p1 and p2 to GameBoard
+- Added active_player tracker to controller
 - Initiated controller and controller_spec
 * Break was due to moving to Canada